 - All stakeholders: The complaints mechanism on the GPT website.

-- Investors: The complaints mechanism on the GPT website or the GPT Funds Management page, which includes contact details for the Australian Financial Complaints Authority of which GPT RE Limited and GPT Funds Management Limited are both members.
+- GWOF and GWSCF Investors: The complaints mechanism outlined on the GPT Funds Management website, which includes contact details for the Australian Financial Complaints Authority.

-- GPT employees, suppliers and related parties: The process outlined in the GPT Whistleblower Policy, which includes contact details for GPT’s independent service provider “Your Call”.
+- GPT employees, suppliers and related parties: The process outlined on the GPT website, in the GPT Whistleblower Policy, which includes contact details for GPT’s independent service provider “Your Call”.

-- GPT employees: The process outlined in the GPT Grievance Resolution Policy.
+- GPT employees: The process outlined in the GPT Grievance Policy.